rockkoca/sync-comments-h2s/README.md

 ### If you want to write different comments in source file, this program does not help unless you only want to update file comments.

+#Requirements
+* Python 3 is required.
+No planning to support Py2.

 #How to Use
 Download and unzip the files.